Civilian Marksmanship Program: Programs

 The CMP facilitates training programs focused on promoting safety, responsibility, leadership, and competitive excellence in shooting sports.
-The organization actively supports, sponsors, and hosts various rifle and pistol competitions nationwide, such as the National Matches at Camp Perry.
-Previously, the CMP hosted the U.S. Olympics Trials for 10-meter air rifle, and it currently hosts the annual Junior Olympic 3-position air rifle matches along with several national junior championships.
-Throughout the year, the CMP conducts camps and clinics, including a summer camp program featuring activities in standing air rifle, 3-position air rifle, and, more recently, 3-position smallbore.
+The organization supports, sponsors, and hosts various rifle and pistol competitions nationwide, such as the National Matches at Camp Perry.
+Previously, the CMP hosted the United States Olympic trials for ISSF 10 meter air rifle, and it currently hosts the annual Junior Olympic three-position air rifle matches along with several national junior championships.
+Throughout the year, the CMP conducts camps and clinics, including a summer camp program featuring standing air rifle, three-position air rifle, and three-position smallbore shooting events.

+The CMP provides surplus U.S. Army rifles for sale, mostly consisting of historic outdated wood-furniture rifles used by the U.S. military between the 1890s and the 1950s, namely the Springfield Model 1892–99, M1903 Springfield, M1917 Enfield, M1 Garand, and M1 carbine.
+Since 2018, the CMP 1911 Program has included the M1911 pistol among the CMP's surplus offerings.
+The CMP also sells .22 caliber sport rifles, air rifles, air pistols, and a variety of ammunition, as well as parts, service, and select customization for different firearms.
+Any U.S. citizen not otherwise legally prohibited from owning a firearm may purchase a surplus firearm from the CMP provided they are a member of a CMP-affiliated club.

 Competition Tracker

-In July 2003, the CMP launched Competition Tracker, an online results system for the shooting sports.
-Originally designed specifically for the National Trophy matches, the CMP now uses Competition Tracker as the official results bulletin of every CMP competition.
-In March 2006, during the JROTC National Championships, the CMP used Competition Tracker, in conjunction with Sius Ascor electronic targets, to provide real-time results on the web.
-On average, it was 45 seconds from the time a shooter fired a shot to when his or her shot value was seen on the Internet.
-The CMP is currently researching Visual Image Scoring technology that will allow competitors to score traditional paper targets electronically.
+In July 2003, the CMP launched the Competition Tracker, an online results system for shooting sports.
+Originally designed specifically for the National Trophy matches, the CMP uses Competition Tracker as the official results bulletin of every CMP competition.
+During the March 2006 JROTC National Championships, the CMP used Competition Tracker alongside Sius Ascor electronic targets to provide real-time results online with a 45-second average delay.

-CMP and the military services
+Military marksmanship badges

-The U.S. armed forces are authorized to wear marksmanship competition badges, by each service's regulations.
+United States Armed Forces personnel are authorized to wear marksmanship competition badges by each service's regulations.
 These badges are awarded based on points earned at CMP-sponsored competitions or high placement at special CMP competitions.
 The following is a list of marksmanship competition badges authorized for wear on U.S. military service uniforms based on points earned at CMP competitions: